alcantarar/Sacral_Accel_Manuscript/README.md

 # install_version('caret', version = '6.0-85', dependencies = TRUE, repos = 'http://cran.us.r-project.org')
 # install_version('quantregForest', version = '1.3-7', dependencies = TRUE, repos = 'http://cran.us.r-project.org')
 # install_version('tidyr', version = '1.0.2', dependencies = TRUE, repos = 'http://cran.us.r-project.org')
-# install_version('ggthemes', version = '4.2.0', dependencies = TRUE, repos = 'http://cran.us.r-project.org')
+# install_version('ggthemes', version = '4.2.0', dependencies = TRUE, repos = 'http://cran.us.r-project.org')  # may need {gdtools} and/or {systemfonts}
-# install_version('ggridges', version = '0.5.2', dependencies = FALSE, repos = 'https://cran.us.r-project.org')
+# install_version('ggridges', version = '0.5.2', dependencies = TRUE, repos = 'https://cran.us.r-project.org')
 ```

-If prompted to upgrade packages, enter the number for `CRAN packages only` and press enter (this may take a while):
+There may be additional dependencies that should be loaded via `install.packages()`.
+If prompted to upgrade packages,
+skip and press enter (this may take a while):
 ```
 These packages have more recent versions available.
 It is recommended to update all of them.